rikin-crest/log-synth-hub/README.md

 > Deployed on Render.com with automatic deployments from the main branch.

+## 🔄 PR Previews

+Every pull request automatically gets a live preview deployment powered by GitHub Pages.
+This allows you to:

+- See your changes in action before merging
+- Share working demos with your team
+- Test across different environments

+### How It Works

+1. Create a new pull request to the `main` branch
+2. GitHub Actions will automatically build and deploy a preview
+3. A comment will be added to your PR with a link to the preview
+4. The preview will be updated automatically with new commits

+### Notes

+- Previews are automatically deleted when the PR is closed
+- Only PRs from the same repository will trigger previews (for security)
+- The preview URL follows this pattern: `https://[username].github.io/[repository]/pr-[pr-number]/`

 ## 🚀 Product Features

 - **AI-Powered Log Analysis**: Automatically analyze log files and generate field mappings